From Starbucks to Uber – See How They Nail It with Email Marketing

 4. Use Some Inspiration from Trello’s Creative CTA Buttons

 Usually, people get bored of the same old stuff like the classic ”Click Here” or ”Read More” CTA buttons.
 The following email from Trello shows an example of uncommon and wisely-thought action-driven buttons.

 5. Uber Knows How to Get Straight to the Point

-Another example of a simple text with a clear action button.
+Here’s another example of a simple text with a clear call-to-action button.
 This makes the email perfect for busy subscribers who don’t have the time to read long messages.
-It is nice how Uber’s newsletters always get you straight to the point, and that invokes user’s satisfaction.
+It is nice how Uber’s newsletters always get straight to the point which invokes the user’s satisfaction.
 For those who want to explore more, there is a link you can follow to learn more about their promotions.
 Uber’s emails are mobile-friendly and they also provide a useful map with information about your rides and the entire route.

 6. See How Moo Converts Users by Inducing a Sense of Urgency

 You probably already know that creating a sense of urgency is almost always a good choice for instant user conversion.
 Starting with a catchy subject line ”Sale ends… tonight” and following some other emergency elements throughout the email’s body, like ”You’re just in time” and ”Final hour”, Moo implies a need to act faster.
 They also provide a simple and pleasant design, which easily attracts users to click the ”Shop now” button and land on the product page.
 Think about how you can apply this technique for successful user conversion.